Best Election Sites and Apps for Education

 Learning for Justice Future Voter Project

-Who will control the U.S. Senate in 2023?
+Who will win the Electoral College and the Presidency in 2024?
 Run the simulations and see what might happen -- then make your own prediction.
-After running the Senate sim, head over to the interactives for the Governors’ races as well as the House of Representatives.
+After running the Presidential sim, head over to the interactives for the Governors’ races as well as the House of Representatives and the Senate.
 Compare your forecast to the pundits’ predictions!
 Ideal for advanced students and those studying probability or politics.

 What is gerrymandering and how does it affect the outcome of elections?
 This New York Times lesson includes vocabulary, the gerrymandering interactive, questions for deeper discussions, and links to relevant articles.
 A winner in any race.